lonegunmanb/TerraformConfigWelder/azurerm/v3_v4/readme.md

 The following transforms are not supported in this version:

+* `azurerm_automation_software_update_configuration`
+  - The property `target.azure_query.tag_filter` is no longer Computed.
+If you experience a diff as a result of this change you may need to add this to ignore_changes.
 * [`azurerm_image`](https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/guides/4.0-upgrade-guide#azurerm_image)
   - A new required property `storage_type` has been added to the `os_disk` and `data_disk` blocks.
 * [`azurerm_monitor_action_group`](https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/guides/4.0-upgrade-guide#azurerm_monitor_action_group)